How to monetize your mobile startup

 Wattpad is a community of readers and writers where anyone can publish their works.
 Thanks to popularity among users service was able to implement native ads:

-App Annie reports that in 2015 the number of downloads from Google Play was 2 times bigger than from App Store.
+During the initial quarter of 2023, users downloaded around 27 billion apps from Google Play.
+In contrast, the Apple App Store recorded approximately 8.1 billion downloads for mobile apps.
 At the same time developers selling apps via App Store earned 75% more than those distributing their products via Google Play.

 What does it mean?
 Basically, a paid app business model is more suitable for iOS developers than for Android ones.
 For example, Next Keyboard managed to become quite popular despite being a paid app: